 Don’t worry though, we’re here to make sure you’re equipped by providing you with six specific actions you can take to start wowing your customers with a successful proactive customer service strategy.

-Customer service is about giving customers what they want, which means you first have to find out what that is.
-And there’s no better way than to ask them.
+Customer service is about giving customers what they want, and there’s no better way to find out what they want than to ask them.
 Businesses that regularly check in with customers can easily identify areas of weakness and correct them before customers become unhappy.

 It’s always better for customers to hear about a problem directly from you instead of realizing the product or service doesn’t do what they need it to, when they need it.
 If your company identifies a problem, you can build customer trust and avoid damaging PR by taking the following actions:

 According to one report, Barefoot Wines discovered a barcode error that led a shipment of wine to ring up for less than it should, which lost the distributor money.
 The company was quick to own up to the mistake and informed the distributor about it in person, with a check in hand to cover the loss.
 The client was grateful, and a potential cause for complaint became a memorable experience of Barefoot’s commitment to serving their customers.

 3. Reward customer loyalty with discounts and offers

 The lesson airlines learned decades ago can be applied to any business: offering tangible rewards for regular business is a powerful loyalty-building tool.

 Loyalty programs build goodwill by demonstrating a company’s desire to reward a customer to thank them for their business.
 Proactively reaching out to customers with offers in between purchases provides an additional opportunity for positive interactions with customers to strengthen their relationship with the company.